kl3sk/sf-js-collection/README.md

-# Sf-Js-Colleciton
+# Sf-Js-Collection

 This is my first Npm package.
-It indeted to handle Symfony collectionstill in beta.
+It indeted to handle Symfony collection.This still in beta test.
 No support accepted except validated beta tester.

 Validated beta tester:
 - @pow3rr3d